Best Diet for Green-Wing Macaw

 Green-Wing Macaw Nutritional Profile

 Every Green-Wing Macaw has nutritional demands driven by its 2.5-3.5 lbs (1100-1600 grams) build, friendly energy, and expected 50-60+ years lifespan.
 Getting the diet right from the start pays dividends in health and quality of life.
 Larger birds like Green-Wing Macaw need controlled calorie intake to support their frame without excess weight that stresses joints.
 Slow-growth formulas help prevent developmental skeletal issues.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Green-Wing Macaw to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Green-Wing Macaw to maintain plumage health and joint function.

 Life-Stage Feeding Guide for Green-Wing Macaw